Mountain Guide- Kranj, Slovenia

 I was born in Kranj (Slovenia), and since I was a child the mountains have been my passion.
 I graduated in Sports at Ljubljana University and started an alpine career as a member of the Kranj Alpine Club.

 In 1977, I climbed my first eight-thousander: it was a new route on Gasherbrum I. Some years later, a partner and I became the first Slovenians to ascend Mt Everest, also on a new route.

 In fact, I’ve been at the top of Everest twice.
 The second time, I reached the summit with my wife Marija, and we were the first married couple achieving that.

 Throughout my alpine career, I took part and even lead more than 20 expeditions in the Nepalese Himalayas.
 There, I climbed more than six peaks over eight thousand meters: two of them on new routes and three using pure alpine style.
 I also climbed in Patagonia, Pamir, USA, Caucasus and Scotland.

 However, my major success was climbing a new route on Kangchenjunga, in alpine style and together with climber Marko Prezelj.
 After this, we won the prestigious mountaineering award Piolet d’Or.

-I am a mountain guide since 1982 and I obtained my IFMGA license in 1997.
+I became a mountain guide in 1982 and I obtained my IFMGA license in 1997.
 I am also an instructor at the Slovenian Mountain Guide Association (SMGA).